Optimality and robustness in path-planning under initial uncertainty: Deterministic setting overview

 If $K \equiv 1$, $u(\x)$ simply encodes the minimum time to the target $\Gamma$ (while staying inside $\domain$) and the gradient descent yields time-optimal trajectories.
 When $\Gamma$ consists of only a single point $\source$, we denote the value function of this min-cost-from-$\source$-to-a-target-at-$\x$ problem as $u(\x;\source)$.

 Another convenient property of the Eikonal equation is that an optimal trajectory from a starting position $\source$ to a target is the same (up to a time-reversal) as an optimal trajectory from that target to $\source$.
-Optimal trajectory from $\source$ to any target $\x$ can be found by following $(-\nabla u(\x;\source))$ from $\x$ to $\source$ and then tracing it backward.
+The optimal trajectory from $\source$ to any target $\x$ can be found by following $(-\nabla u(\x;\source))$ from $\x$ to $\source$ and then tracing it backward.
 In Figure \ref{fig:determ} we present an example of this on a 2D domain with a single rectangular obstacle.
 Since $K=1$, we are finding the time-optimal trajectories from $\source=(0.3,0.2)$ under the speed function $f = 1.4+0.6\cos(2\pi x)\sin(2\pi y)$ shown in Figure \ref{fig:determ}A. In Figure \ref{fig:determ}B we show the optimal trajectories from $\source$ to 4 different targets as well as the level sets of the function $u(\x;\source)$.
 In subsequent sections, this general setup will be used as our representative example to explore the initial target-uncertainty.

-Numerical methods for time-dependent and stationary Hamilton-Jacobi-Bellman (HJB) equations have been an active area of research in the last 25 years, with particularly many efficient techniques developed for the stationary Eikonal equation \eqref{eq:Eik} and its anisotropic generalizations.
+The viscosity solutions to the Hamilton-Jacobi-Bellman (HJB) equations are usually unavailable in analytic form and numerical approximations are thus unavoidable.
+Numerical methods for time-dependent and stationary HJB equations have been an active area of research in the last 25 years, with particularly many efficient techniques developed for the stationary Eikonal equation \eqref{eq:Eik} and its anisotropic generalizations.
 The first challenge is to choose a discretization converging to the viscosity solution.
-The simplest grid discretization approach (employed here) is to use the first-order {\em upwind divided differences} to approximate the partial derivatives of $u$; e.g., with $d=2$ and a space-time grid based on $(x_i, y_j, t_n) = (ih, jh, n \Delta t),$ we can plug
+The simplest grid discretization approach (employed here) is to use the first-order {\em upwind divided differences} to approximate the partial derivatives of $u$; e.g., with $d=2$ and a space-time grid based on $(x_i, y_j, t_n) = (ih, jh, n \Delta t),$ we can